Oracle Linux Image Tools is a sample project to build small or customized Oracle Linux Cloud images in a repeatable way.

 The framework is based around two concepts: Distribution and Cloud modules.

 A Distribution module is responsible for the installation and configuration of Oracle Linux as well as the packages needed for your project.
-The sample ol7-slim distribution provides an Oracle Linux 7 image with a minimalist set of packages (about 250 packages – smaller than an Oracle Linux 7 Minimal Install).
+The sample ol7-slim and ol8-slim distributions provide Oracle Linux images with a minimalist set of packages (about 250 packages – smaller than an Oracle Linux Minimal Install).

 A Cloud module ensures that the image is properly configured and packaged for a particular cloud provider.
 The following modules are currently available:

 A Linux environment is required for building images.
-The project is developed and tested with Oracle Linux 7, but should run on most Linux distribution.
+The project is developed and tested with Oracle Linux 7 and 8, but should run on most Linux distribution.
 If your environment is a virtual machine, it must support nested virtualization.

 The build tool needs root privileges to mount the generated images.
 Ensure sudo is properly configured for the user running the build.